cbrnrd/maliketh/design/opcodes.md

 Args: List of strings (command and arguments)
 Ex: `["ipconfig", "/all"]`

+Expected response: The output of the command, if any.

 ## SELFDESTRUCT

 Args: None

+Expected response: None

 ## SYSINFO

 Args: None

+Expected response: A map of strings (key, value) of system information.

 ## SLEEP

 Args: 1 integer (seconds to sleep)

+Expected response: None

 ## UPDATE_CONFIG